 It's an expensive, time-consuming headache.

 More than perhaps all the other benefits on this list, the Cloud can completely cure your Disaster Recovery headache with an efficiency Advil can only dream of.
 First of all, you no longer need any secondary site with any of its physical requirements.
 Because everything is stored online and in multiple locations, you can recover data in only a few minutes.
+Cloud's ability to store data in multiple locations offers a quick recovery solution after unforeseen events.
+However, comprehending these disaster recovery benefits requires proper education on cloud capabilities.
+Engage with online courses on cloud computing to harness this knowledge, making your agency resilient against potential data disasters.
 Like with the rest of your data, you can scale your back-ups as you go and as your needs change.
 Lastly, your provider will have its dedicated team available to identify and fix problems as they arise.

 Regret Minimization